-Globalisation has been a subject that has received tremendous attention since the 1990s.
-It has also found interest in various fields, ranging from that of serious academic debates to that of becoming a fashionable, buzzword with a highly common colloquial usage.
+Globalisation as a subject has received tremendous attention and circulation since the early-1990s.
+It has also found interest in various fields, ranging from that of serious academic debates to that of becoming a fashionable and colloquial word.
 The very span of its spread hints that globalisation has had an engulfing presence, as it has found relevance in various, and at times uncorrelated, rather diverse fields regardless of their size and gravity.
 Thereby it wouldn't be erroneous to say that there barely seems to be a possibility for escape, and a low possibility of being untouched by this phenomenon in contemporary times.
 Speaking about the academic interest, it spans across various disciplines, from that of economics, sociology, cultural studies, politics, technology, techno-sciences, ecology, art, etcetera, such that each of these disciplines have contributed in defining globalisation through different aspects of relevance, be it the causal factors, the processes of transitions or the actuality of it as a lived experience.
-On the other hand the colloquial usage usually restricts itself to deal or address the processes or situations which deal with building a context of crossing the national borders and catering to references of a foreign entity.
+On the other hand, the colloquial usage usually restricts itself to deal or address the processes or situations which deal with building a context of crossing the national borders and catering to references of a foreign entity.
 Such usages usually address the context of the international and the global in a randomly interchangeable manner.
-At the same time it is necessary to understand these individual interpretations and at times the manifestations of globalisation in a factual manner.
+At the same time, it is necessary to understand these individual interpretations and at times the manifestations of globalisation in a factual manner.
 This facilitates a multi-perspective understanding of the phenomenon, and provides different points of entry for related studies.